motmot/libcamiface/README.rst

 SequenceGrabber.
 For a list of cameras supporting the libdc1394 software, see http://damien.douxchamps.net/ieee1394/cameras/.
 For the Prosilica Gigabit cameras, see http://www.prosilica.com/.
-The QuickTime SequenceGrabber supports the built-in cameras on Mac laptops and desktops.
+The QuickTime SequenceGrabber supports any camera available through QuickTime.
+This includes the built-in cameras on Mac laptops and desktops.

 What frame rates, image sizes, bit depths are possible?
 =======================================================